infracost/docs/docs/terraform_modules.md

 Infracost will include any modules that are included by `terraform plan` depending on the Terraform parameters you pass in.
 The output will show the total cost based on the sum of the costs of the modules.

 As an example, say you have a module that manages an EC2 instance and takes the instance type as an input.
-If you include the module like this
+If you include the module like this:

 ```hcl
 module "dev" {